jumana1ajaj/interface-project/README.md

 # interface-project
-n this activity you must do the following:
+In this activity you must do the following:

 Reads temperature from an LM35 sensor on A0
 Reads light level from an LDR on A1